DeadLeavez/MISC/Issues.md

 Common Causes:
 - Outdated version of fika

+### Server started on port 0
+Common Causes:
+- Trying to bind wrong IP.
+- Port is already in use by something else.

 ### Unable to connect to the server.
 Make sure that all ports are open
 Common Causes:
 Hosting with port forwarding